python-rapidjson/python-rapidjson/docs/decoder.rst

          >>> pd('{"x":1,"y":2}')
          Point(1, 2)

+      When :meth:`start_object` returns a ``list`` instance, then the `mapping` argument is actually a list of tuples.

    .. method:: start_object()

-      :returns: a mapping instance
+      :returns: either a list or mapping instance

-      This method, when implemented, is called whenever a new *JSON object* is found: it must return an instance implementing the *mapping protocol*.
+      This method, when implemented, is called whenever a new *JSON object* is found: it must return either a list or an instance implementing the *mapping protocol*.

       It can be used to select a different implementation than the standard ``dict`` used by default: